-For the large-scale experiments on EC2, we examine three workload scenarios; a low-load scenario with 2500 randomly-chosen applications submitted with 1 sec intervals; a high-load scenario with 5000 applications submitted with 1 sec intervals; and an oversubscribed scenario where 7500 workloads are submitted with 1 sec intervals and an additional 1000 applications arrive in burst (less than 0.1 sec intervals) after the first 3750 workloads.
+For the large-scale experiments on EC2 we examine three workload scenarios; a low load scenario with 2,500 randomly-chosen applications submitted with 1 sec intervals, a high load scenario with 5,000 applications submitted with 1 sec intervals and an oversubscribed scenario where 7,500 workloads are submitted with 1 sec intervals and an additional 1,000 applications arrive in burst (less than 0.1 sec intervals) after the first 3,750 workloads.

-6. EVALUATION
+5. EVALUATION

-6.1.
-Comparison of Schedulers: Small Scale
+5.1 Comparison of Schedulers: Small Scale

-QoS Guarantees.
-Figure 8 summarizes the performance results across the 178 workloads on the 40-server cluster for the medium-load scenario where application arrivals follow a Gaussian distribution.
+OoS guarantees: Figure 4 summarizes the performance results across the 178 workloads on the 40-server cluster for the medium load scenario where application arrivals follow a Gaussian distribution.
 Applications are ordered in the x-axis from worst to best-performing workload.
 The y-axis shows the performance (execution time) normalized to the performance of an application when it is running in the best platform in isolation (without interference).
 Each line corresponds to the performance achieved with a different scheduler.
 Overall, Paragon (P) outperforms the other schedulers, in terms of preserving QoS (95% of optimal performance), and bounding performance degradation when QoS requirements cannot be met.
-The 79% of workloads maintain their QoS with Paragon, while the heterogeneity-oblivious (NH), interference-oblivious (NI), and least-loaded (LL) schedulers provide similar guarantees for only 23%, 19%, and 7% of applications, respectively.
-Even more, for the case of the least-loaded scheduler, some applications failed to complete due to memory exhaustion on the server.
-Similarly, while the performance degradation with Paragon is smooth (95% of workloads have less than 10% degradation), the other three schedulers dramatically degrade performance for most applications, in almost linear fashion with the number of workloads.
-For this scenario, the heterogeneity and interference-oblivious schedulers perform almost identically, although ignoring interference degrades performance slightly more.
+78% of workloads maintain their QoS with Paragon, while the heterogeneityoblivious (NH), interference-oblivious (NI) and least-loaded (LL) schedulers provide similar guarantees only for 23%, 19% and 7% of applications respectively.
+Even more, for the case of the least-loaded scheduler some applications failed to complete due to memory exhaustion on the server.
+Similarly, while the performance degradation with Paragon is smooth (94% of workloads have less than 10% degradation), the other three schedulers dramatically degrade performance for most applications, in almost linear fashion with the number of workloads.
+For this scenario, the heterogeneity and interferenceoblivious schedulers perform almost identically, although ignoring interference degrades performance slightly more.
 This is due to workloads that arrive at the peak of the Gaussian distribution, when the cluster's resources are heavily utilized.
 For the same workloads, Paragon limits performance degradation to less than 10% in most cases.
 This figure also shows that few workloads experience speedups compared to their execution in isolation.
-This is a result of cache effects or instruction prefetching between similar coscheduled workloads.
+This is a result of cache effects or instruction prefetching between similar co-scheduled workloads.
 We expect positive interference to be less prevalent for a more diverse application space.